okdimok/triton_model_analyzer/README.md

 These are the examples for the webinar on Triton Inference Server.
 For any additional information, feel free to contact Dmitry Mironov [dmitrym@nvidia.com](mailto:dmitrym@nvidia.com)

-Please, see the LICENSE file.
+The main guide is the model_analyzer_public.ipynb

+Additional file is onnx-to-triton.ipynb, it can be used to generated a basic Triton config.pbtxt file from an ONNX file.

 SPDX-FileCopyrightText: Copyright (c) 2021 NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.
 SPDX-License-Identifier: MIT
+Please, see the LICENSE file.